Frank Catalanotto: Coaching career

 Catalanotto was hired on June 7, 2018, as the head coach of the New York Institute of Technology college baseball team.
 In his first season in 2019, he led his team to a 32–14 record and a berth in the East Coast Conference tournament.
 During the summer of 2020, NYIT suspended all of its athletics for two years.
 On July 7, 2021, Catalanotto was named the head baseball coach of the Hofstra Pride.
-In his first season as head coach, he led the Pride to its first-ever NCAA Tournament appearance after winning the CAA Baseball championship, the first in program history.
+In his first season as head coach, he led the Pride to its first-ever NCAA tournament appearance after winning the CAA Baseball championship, the first in program history.

 Head coaching record

 Personal life

 Catalanotto is an honorary chairman for the Vascular Birthmarks Foundation and participates in Little League Baseball programs.
 He is the president of the Frank Catalanotto Foundation.

 He and his wife, Barbara, have four children: Morgan, Camdyn, Karson and Gracyn.
 Morgan was born with a vascular birthmark that spread across her face when she was just two weeks old.
 The Catalanottos have since become honorary chairs for the Vascular Birthmarks Foundation and started the Frank Catalanotto Foundation.

 Despite not having Italian citizenship, Catalanotto's Italian heritage made him eligible to play for the Italian national team at the 2006 and 2009 World Baseball Classic.

 Catalanotto was inducted into the Suffolk Sports Hall of Fame on Long Island, New York, in the Baseball Category with the Class of 2010.

-Catalanotto's brother, Michael Catalanotto, is a sports agent and attorney on Long Island.